ClojureBridge/tones/curriculum/01-piano-chords.md

 She then evaluated this line and, yes!, she heard a piano note from her computer.
 Meg evaluated this simple function several times with joy.

-> If you didn't hear anything, check the volume.
-> You did turn up the volume, right?

 ### The `piano` function argument